RohanNero/Stakemate/README.md

 ### Deploying locally

-_you must be in the root directory, either run `cd ..` or open a new terminal_
+**_you must be in the root directory, either run `cd ..` or open a new terminal_**

 Now you can use `yarn hardhat node` to deploy the contracts and start hardhat's local blockchain

 To fork mainnet locally you can uncomment the `forking: { url: <key> }` url line in the network section of `hardhat.config.js` and run the previous command again.
-Or alternatively you can pass your api key directly when starting the blockchain like this:
+Alternatively you can pass your api key directly when starting the blockchain like this:
 `yarn hardhat node --fork <apiKey>`

-Once your local blockchain is up and running, open a new terminal and you can now run some scripts!
+Once your local blockchain is up and running, **open a new terminal** and you can now run some scripts!

 Try out staking and unstaking to the StakingPoolV1 contract with these commands: